waveform80/picraft/docs/vectors.rst

 .. hint::

     Floor rounding is the method Minecraft uses to convert from a player position to a tile position.
-Floor rounding may looking simply like truncation, aka "round toward zero", but becomes different when negative numbers are involved.
+Floor rounding may look like truncation, aka "round toward zero", but becomes different when negative numbers are involved.

 Short-cuts
 ==========